 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 In the very un-scientific hierarchy of comfort foods—French fries, ice cream, tacos—one dish reigns supreme: mac ’n’ cheese.
 After all, a great mac ’n’ cheese combines all of the flavors and textures that light up our animal brain with fireworks of food euphoria.
 There’s that salty, creamy goodness, plus the full-belly feeling that comes along with a heaping portion of carbs.
-Whether you’re a mac ’n’ cheese purist or use the dish as a blank palette to pile on fixings, here are 17 of the best variations to savor around Greater Boston right now.
+Whether you’re a mac ’n’ cheese purist or use the dish as a blank palette to pile on fixings, here are some of the best variations to savor around Greater Boston right now.

-Last updated in January 2024; check back for periodic updates.
+Last updated in February 2025; check back for periodic updates.

 Buttermilk & Bourbon